amirahyusof/tracking_job-application/README.md

-Hi, this is my project about job webpage that track job application
+Hi, this is my project of job webpage that track job application